 - House Committee on Transportation and Infrastructure

-Lipinski was the primary sponsor of 1 bill that was enacted:
+Lipinski was the primary sponsor of 2 bills that were enacted:

 - H.R.
 3085 (113th): To designate the facility of the United States Postal Service located at 3349 West 111th Street in Chicago, Illinois, as the “Captain Herbert Johnson Memorial Post Office ...